Rate Search: Get Approved for a Mortgage and Check Rates

-If you get a mortgage and have a LTV ratio above 80% you’ll be required to pay mortgage insurance.
-Unless you have a VA loan, which doesn’t require mortgage insurance.
+If you get a mortgage and have an LTV ratio above 80%, you’ll be required to pay mortgage insurance unless you have a VA loan, which doesn’t require mortgage insurance.

-Mortgage insurance premiums are around 0.50% – 0.85% of the loan amount and it included into your monthly payment.
+Mortgage insurance premiums are around 0.50% – 0.85% of the loan amount and it’s included in your monthly payment.

-If you have a LTV ratio of 80% or lower, it’s considered to be good, presenting less risk to the lender.
-Not only is having a LTV ratio of 80% good you will avoid having to pay mortgage insurance.
-High LTV ratio is anything above 80% which is why mortgage insurance is required for loans with a LTV ratio above 80%.
+If you have an LTV ratio of 80% or lower, it’s considered good, presenting less risk to the lender.
+Not only is having an LTV ratio of 80% good, but you will also avoid having to pay mortgage insurance.
+A high LTV ratio is anything above 80%, so mortgage insurance is required for loans with an LTV ratio above 80%.

 Home Equity Loans and Cash-Out Refinance LTV Ratios

-The home appraisal is very important when figuring your loan-to-value ratio.
-Property values are constantly in flux, many times home values increase over time.
+The home appraisal is critical when figuring out your loan-to-value ratio.
+Property values are constantly in flux; many times, home values increase over time.
 The purchase price is used for the loan-to-value ratio initially when you get a mortgage.
-When you go to refinance the home’s value will be reassessed.
+When you go to refinance, the home’s value will be reassessed.

-Your credit score is one of the most influential factors that determines a borrowers risk.
+Your credit score is one of the most influential factors that determine borrowers’ risk.
 The lower the score, the higher the risk.
 Your FICO score can even affect the loan to value ratio the lender will accept.

 FHA loans are available with just a 3.5% down payment to borrowers with at least a 580 credit score.
 Borrowers with a score below 580 will have to put 10% down because the FHA has a maximum LTV ratio of 90% for borrowers with a FICO score under 580.

-If you have poor credit you will want to have a lower LTV ratio to help compensate for your bad credit or high debt-to-income ratios.
+If you have poor credit, you will want to have a lower LTV ratio to compensate for your bad credit or high debt-to-income ratios.
 Having a low LTV ratio is a compensating factor that can help reduce risk and increase your chances of getting approved.